5 reasons why YOU should date a foreigner – lessons from an expat

 4. It’ll be an exotic, exciting experience for both of you.

-Don’t forget — your new partner is also having a cultural experience, and chances are you’re just as exotic for them as they are for you.
+When you’re dating someone from another country, don’t forget — your new partner is also having a cultural experience, and chances are you’re just as exotic for them as they are for you.

 In one of my first relationships on this side of the pond, the lovely girl I was dating would say things like, “Well, I never would have done this with my previous (Spanish) boyfriends, but with you it’s different.”